maryrosecook/coquette/README.md

 #### Renderer

-Draws to the canvas element.
+Holds the canvas drawing context.
+Calls `draw()` on the main game object and all game entities.

 ##### Get the canvas drawing context